tamarin-prover/tamarin-prover/src/003_example.md

 hash of `x`.
 The action fact `!KU(h(x))` in the label also records this for reasoning purposes.

-Finally, there are the *Deconstruction rules* which describe which terms the intruder can extract from larger terms by applying functions.
+Finally, there are the *Deconstruction rules*.
+These rules describe which terms the intruder can extract from larger terms by applying functions.
 Consider for example the following rule:

     rule (modulo AC) dfst:
      [ !KD( <x.1, x.2> ) ] --> [ !KD( x.1 ) ]

-In a nutshell this rule says that if the intruder knows the pair `<x.1, x.2>` (represented by the fact `!KD( <x.1, x.2> )`), then he can extract the first value `x.1` (represented by the fact `!KD( x.1 )`) from it.
+In a nutshell, this rule says that if the intruder knows the pair `<x.1, x.2>` (represented by the fact `!KD( <x.1, x.2> )`), then he can extract the first value `x.1` (represented by the fact `!KD( x.1 )`) from it.
 This stems from the applying `fst` to the pair and then using the equation